bvr/bvr.github.io/_posts/2023-03-10-code-review.md

      - [source:Tool/trunk/Database/DbLayer/Disposition.cs@11272#L21 Disposition.cs line 21] - Nice, consistent database interface with TraceDb
 ```

 Which in Trac builds nice structured list of comments with references to the connected Subversion.
+After the review, it is easy to revert all the changes to get back to previous state.

 [1]: https://trac.edgewall.org/
 [2]: https://subversion.apache.org/